erlang/otp/system/doc/design_principles/gen_server_concepts.md

     {ok, channels()}.
 ```

-`gen_server:start_link` is synchronous.
+`gen_server:start_link/4` is synchronous.
 It does not return until the
 `gen_server` has been initialized and is ready to receive requests.

-`gen_server:start_link` must be used if the `gen_server` is part of a
+`gen_server:start_link/4` must be used if the `gen_server` is part of
-supervision tree, that is, started by a supervisor.
-There is another function,
+a supervision tree, meaning that it was started by a supervisor.
+There
-`gen_server:start`, to start a standalone `gen_server`, that is, a `gen_server`
+is another function, `gen_server:start/4`, to start a standalone
-that is not part of a supervision tree.
+`gen_server` that is not part of a supervision tree.

 ## Synchronous Requests - Call